 Microsoft’s App Center allowed us to manage both publishing strategies, including deploying beta versions for testing purposes.
 It also allowed us to manage the deployment of the latest versions and provided statistics on the app usage.
 This helped us get real user insights and incorporate them in future iterations.

 This project was an attempt to align our bench team, industry focus, and technology expertise to hit an ambitious goal.
 We chose to work on a healthcare application due to widespread digital transformation in the industry and a shift towards preventive care.
+We’re already a partner to healthcare companies building apps to extend patient care.
 In the end, the team succeeded by using the right blend of agile practices and technologies.

 Above all, the most important factor behind the success of any technology-related project is to trust your team’s ability to do their best work.
 Focus on clearing blockers and giving them room for deep, focused work.
 Engineers can make extraordinary progress if they feel empowered and have clear requirements at the start of the project.